Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Upload_Sensor_Data_to_Xively.rst

 an HTTP header only.

 This seems quite straight forward.
-To not spam Xively, we should limit the uploading interval to once every 5 minutes.
+To not spam Xively, we should limit the uploading interval to once every minute.
 This means, that we need to store the measurements and determine the corresponding min and max values for each interval.